reevsreigner/network-fault-pipeline/README.md

 End-to-End Network Fault Prediction Pipeline
 1. Project Overview
-This project demonstrates a complete, end-to-end data engineering pipeline that ingests raw telecommunications Key Performance Indicator (KPI) data, cleans and transforms it, and ultimately uses it to train a machine learning model to predict network faults.
-The entire process is orchestrated, tested, and visualized through an interactive web dashboard.
+This project implements a complete, end-to-end data engineering pipeline that ingests raw telecommunications KPI data, cleans and transforms it, and ultimately uses it to train a machine learning model to predict network faults.
+The entire process is orchestrated, automatically tested via CI/CD, and visualized through an interactive web dashboard.

-The goal is to provide a realistic, portfolio-ready example of the skills required for a modern data engineering role, including ETL, data analysis, machine learning, and CI/CD.
+The goal is to provide a realistic, portfolio-ready example of the skills required for a modern data engineering role, moving beyond a simple script to a well-engineered, production-aware system.

-Problem Statement
-Telecommunications networks generate vast streams of performance data.
-Proactively identifying and predicting network faults (like poor signal or slow speeds) is crucial to ensure high Quality of Service (QoS) and prevent downtime.
-This project simulates this real-world challenge by building an automated pipeline to process this data and flag potential issues before they impact users.

 2. Key Features
 Automated ETL Pipeline: A series of orchestrated scripts handles the entire Extract, Transform, Load process from raw CSV to a clean analytics database.

-Data Cleaning & Feature Engineering: Implements robust data cleaning (handling nulls, normalizing categories) and creates a synthetic fault_flag target variable based on domain-specific rules.
+Pragmatic Feature Engineering: Creates a synthetic fault_flag target variable based on clear, domain-specific rules to enable supervised learning.

-Exploratory Data Analysis (EDA): A comprehensive Jupyter Notebook explores data distributions, correlations, and key relationships to inform modeling.

-Machine Learning Model: Trains and evaluates both Logistic Regression and Random Forest models to classify network conditions as faulty or healthy, saving the best-performing model.
+Machine Learning Model: Trains and evaluates a Random Forest classifier, saving the model for live predictions.

-Interactive Dashboard: A Streamlit web application visualizes KPI trends for different locations and provides a live prediction tool powered by the trained model.
+Interactive Dashboard: A Streamlit web application visualizes KPI trends and provides a real-time fault prediction tool.

-Automated Testing & CI/CD: The project includes unit tests with pytest and a GitHub Actions workflow to automatically run these tests on every push, ensuring code quality and reliability.
+Automated Testing & CI/CD: Includes unit tests with pytest and a GitHub Actions workflow to automatically validate code on every push, ensuring reliability.

+Orchestration: Uses a simple Bash script for local orchestration, serving as a blueprint for migration to a production scheduler like Airflow.

-Containerization Blueprint: A Dockerfile is included to package the entire application, making it portable and ready for deployment with container orchestration tools.
+Containerization: A Dockerfile is included to package the entire pipeline, making it portable and ready for deployment.

-3. High-Level Architecture
-The pipeline follows a logical, multi-stage data flow:

-[Raw CSV Source] -> [1.
-Ingest] -> [Raw Zone] -> [2.
-Transform] -> [Curated Zone (Parquet)] -> [3.
-Load] -> [Analytics DB (SQLite)]
-                                                                                                                |
-                                                                                                                V
-                                                                                                    [4.
-Train Model] -> [Saved Model (.pkl)]
-                                                                                                                |
-                                                                                                                V
-                                                                                                    [5.
-Dashboard] <-> [User Interaction]

-4. Technology Stack
+3. Technology Stack
 Language: Python 3.12

-Data Manipulation & Analysis: Pandas, NumPy
+Data Manipulation & Analysis: Pandas, NumPy, Scikit-learn

-Machine Learning: Scikit-learn

-Database: SQLite
+Database: SQLite (for development portability)

 Dashboard: Streamlit, Plotly

 Testing: Pytest

-Orchestration: Bash Script
+Orchestration: Bash Script (Development), with a roadmap to Apache Airflow

 CI/CD: GitHub Actions

 Containerization: Docker

-5. How to Run This Project
+4. How to Run This Project
 Prerequisites
 Git

 Python 3.10+

+Docker (Optional, for containerized execution)

 A Bash-compatible terminal (like Git Bash on Windows)

-Setup Instructions
+Local Execution
 Clone the repository:

 git clone [https://github.com/reevsreigner/network-fault-pipeline.git](https://github.com/reevsreigner/network-fault-pipeline.git)